 Mulish was certain that, to gain insight into the human soul, as well as in social and political issues, you need to read the books of Dostojevki, Tolstoi, Shakespeare, Musil, Broch, Mann, Vargas Llosa, Marquez.
 These authors can help us in our search for truth.

-In cooperation with his dear friend Johan Polak, who magnanimously shared his valuable experience in publishing, the Dutch journal Nexus is launched in 1991.
+In cooperation with his dear friend Johan Polak, who magnanimously shared his valuable experience in publishing, Riemen launched the Dutch journal Nexus in 1991.
 To both, the relevance of a new magazine is obvious: Nexus is to serve the European culture, the European ideal of civilization.
 The thematically connected essays are written by both famous and upcoming international authors.
-Or as Rob Riemen puts it in his essay ‘Nexus’ Genesis’:
+Or as Riemen puts it:

 “A journal with this era in mind but not of this time; societally relevant but not political; with space for the religious and philosophical questions but not a journal of religion or philosophy; its quality intellectual, but accessible.”

-Alongside Nexus as a platform for the written word, Rob Riemen widens the possibilities when in 1994 he establishes the Nexus Institute to make way for the spoken word.
-The Nexus Institute looks at the European cultural heritage in a social, philosophical, and artistic context.
-The Institute is nowadays widely acknowledged for the quality with which it offers insight into contemporary issues through its conferences and lectures.
-Together with speakers such as Sonia Gandhi, Michael Ignatieff, Mario Vargas Llosa, George Steiner, Francis Fukuyama, Richard Dawkins, John Coetzee, Susan Sontag, Richard Rorty and Jürgen Habermas, the Nexus Institute gives shape to its cosmopolitan ideal.
+Alongside Nexus as a platform for the written word, Riemen widens the possibilities when in 1994 he establishes the Nexus Institute to make way for the spoken word.
+The Nexus Institute brings together the world’s foremost intellectuals, artists and politicians to think and talk about the questions that really matter.
+How are we to live?
+How can we shape our future?
+Can we learn from our past?
+Which values and ideas are important, and what are they based on?
+Speakers included Sonia Gandhi, Michael Ignatieff, Mario Vargas Llosa, George Steiner, Francis Fukuyama, Richard Dawkins, John Coetzee, Susan Sontag, Richard Rorty and Jürgen Habermas.

 In 2008, Yale University Press publishes Rob Riemen’s first book Nobility of Spirit.
 A forgotten Ideal.
 It is well received in The Guardian and The Wall Street Journal.
 The plea for the revival of classical humanist values is translated worldwide and has readers in Europe, the United States, South America, Russia and Asia.